 What do all those different colored dots mean when I get weather?
 Great question.
 The better question, though, is should I fly when I see a blue, red or magenta dot?

 Knowing the difference between these colors and categories will let you quickly determine whether it is a good day to fly.

-So, what are the differences between LIFR, IFR, MVFR, and VFR and how you can use that knowledge to quickly steer clear of dangerous conditions during flight planning?
+So, what are the differences between LIFR, IFR, MVFR, and VFR and how can you use that knowledge to steer clear of dangerous conditions?

-1. Low Instrument Flight Rules (LIFR): Ceilings are less than 500 feet and/or visibility is less than 1 mile.
+1. Low Instrument Flight Rules (LIFR): Ceilings are less than 500 feet above ground level and/or visibility is less than 1 mile.

 LIFR = <500′ and/or <1 mile

-In other words, even experienced IFR pilots may have a hard time.
-With these conditions, they will break out just above the standard minimums for an ILS approach (200-1/2)
+In other words, even experienced IFR pilots may have a hard time landing.
+With these conditions, they’ll break out just above the standard minimums for an ILS approach (200-1/2)

 IFR = 500-1000′ and/or 1-3 miles

 In other words, you must be on an IFR Flight plan or request Special VFR clearance from tower.